DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-1/intro-to-music-tech-slides/_index.md

 ---

-# Computer based instruments
+- **Software Synthesizers:** Virtual instruments that simulate the sound of traditional or new electronic instruments.
+- **Sample Libraries:** Collections of pre-recorded sounds used to create music.

 ---

-# Digital Audio Workstations
+## Digital Audio Workstations (DAWs)

-- Ableton Live
-- Reaper
-- Protools
-- Logic Pro
+- **Ableton Live:** Popular for live performance and electronic music production.
+- **Reaper:** Flexible and cost-effective DAW suitable for all types of audio production.
+- **Pro Tools:** "Industry standard" for recording, mixing, and post-production.
+- **Logic Pro:** DAW for Mac users, widely used in music production.

 ---

-# Laptop orchestra
+## Laptop Orchestra

+- Combines live performance with computer-generated sound.
+- Musicians use laptops and other digital instruments as their primary tools.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/S-T8kcSRLL0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ---

-# Activities

-- sequencing
-- composing
-- mixing / mastering
-- live-sound
-- programming
+## Activities in Music Technology

+- **Sequencing:** Arranging musical elements in a specific order for playback.
+- **Composing:** Creating original music using various technologies.
+- **Mixing / Mastering:** Refining and balancing sound in a recording.
-- live coding
+- **Live-Sound:** Managing audio during live performances.
+- **Programming:** Writing code to create or manipulate sound.
+- **Live Coding:** Performing music by writing and modifying code in real-time.

 ---